fedakhalil/Breast-Cancer-Classify-machine-learning-python/README.md

 # Breast-Cancer-Classify-machine-learning-python

-Machine Learning modelling with breast cancer dataset
+Machine Learning modelling and prediction of classes with breast cancer dataset